What Counts as a State? Measuring State Development and Fragmentation in Europe (with Anna Grzymala-Busse)

 I examine the dual roles of experts – on one hand, as scholars responsible to a community of their expert peers, and on the other hand, as interested advisors to policymakers – using evidence from a large corpus of nineteenth-century medical research on cholera.
 Experts with links to Britain’s overseas trade sector were less likely than experts without such connections to advance theories that cholera was a contagious disease (which had costly implications for British commerce).
 This difference is driven by the early part of the century, when a scientific consensus around how cholera spreads had not yet solidified.
 I argue that conflicted experts are more likely to act on their bias in low-information environments, when revealing new information can have a larger impact on policy.
 As a consensus forms, the value of hiding unfavorable information decreases, and even conflicted experts will reveal what they know to gain scientific credit.

-I leverage novel data on women’s volunteer activities during the Civil War to measure the relationship between social capital in a sex-segregated environment and political capacity.
-Towns and counties in with volunteer groups that supported the Union War effort by leveraging women’s domestic labor were more likely to hold women-led marches against the sale of alcohol and to petition Congress in favor of women’s suffrage.
-These findings point to the usefulness of social networks as a tool for empowering women, even in a context in which women are precluded from public life or participation in mixed-sex activities.
+I use novel data on women’s volunteer organizations during the American Civil War to measure the relationship between social capital in a sex-segregated environment and political capacity.
+Towns and counties with volunteer groups that leveraged women’s domestic labor to support the war effort were more likely to hold women-led marches against the sale of alcohol a decade later.
+Evidence suggests that the development a leadership class was an important mechanism by which women’s social ties could enable political expression, and that there were strong complementarities between local social capital and regional networks.
+I also document a link between wartime volunteer clubs and the suffrage movement of the late nineteenth and twentieth centuries.
+These findings point to the usefulness of social ties as a tool for empowering women, even in a context in which women spend most of their time in the domestic sphere and are precluded from participation in mixed-sex activities.